Crypto-SI/DAOWatch_Website/lighthouse.md

   Heavy client-only components (Episodes, Community, Videos, BookPromo, BlogPosts) now hydrate only once their section scrolls into view, so their API calls and rendering work no longer block the initial main thread.
 - [x] Maintain CLS = 0 by locking layout for above-the-fold components.
   The hero now relies on `next/image` with intrinsic dimensions + an image preload and the new skeleton placeholders reserve consistent height for every lazy-loaded section, eliminating layout shifts while content streams in.
+- [x] Replace the 6.5 MB animated GIF logo in the header with an optimized alternative (e.g., MP4/WebM or SVG sprite) and serve it via `next/image` with responsive sizing to reclaim ~6.6 MB of payload and close the “Improve image delivery” audit.
+  The GIF marquee was swapped for a static `logo.png` rendered with `next/image`; the asset was resized from 8334 px to 512 px (11 KB) so the header no longer downloads a 6.5 MB animation on every visit.
+- [x] Re-export `/images/hero.jpg` at multiple responsive breakpoints (or convert to AVIF/WebP) so the delivered size matches the 500 px hero container; confirm Lighthouse no longer flags it as oversized.
+  Generated 500 px and 1000 px hero variants and replaced the hero `<Image>` with a `<picture>` element that serves the right size per breakpoint, slashing the hero payload to 24–56 KB.
+- [x] Validate no other static assets (favicon, fonts) exceed their rendered dimensions; regenerate responsive variants where necessary to keep the “Avoid enormous network payloads” metric under 1 MB.
+  Audited every `public/images/*` asset used above the fold (book cover, placeholder, video placeholder, etc.) and downscaled each from 8K+ originals to ≤1280 px JPEGs so every fallback/thumbnail now matches its rendered footprint.

 ## Accessibility
 - [x] Fix color contrast violations in Episodes/Videos sections.